solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

 You can
 [read more about Rust items](https://doc.rust-lang.org/reference/items.html).

-#### Token Streams
+### Token Streams

 The `TokenStream` type is a data type that represents a sequence of tokens.
-This type is defined in the `proc_macro` crate and is surfaced as a way for you to write macros based on other code in the codebase.
+We see how this type is defined in the `proc_macro` crate below and is surfaced as a way for you to write macros based on other code in the codebase.

 When defining a procedural macro, the macro input is passed to the macro as a